julia-popko/julia-popko.github.io/_projects/meetive.md

      style=false
      img=""
      alt_img=""
      content="Research showed that the biggest problem during organizing a group event is deciding and agreeing on a specific meeting venue that would suit all the participants and their needs.
-I conducted several interviews, in which people were complaining that the main reasons to not come for the meeting is the place - usually they don't like it or it's too far from the place where they live."
+I conducted several interviews, in which people were complaining that the main reason of not coming for the meeting is the place - usually they don't like it or it's too far from the place where they live."
 %}
 {%
      include section-projects.html